 Assuring academic quality

 The University has well-established processes for assuring and enhancing the quality of teaching and learning.
 We involve students in these processes wherever possible.
-They include:

 - Appropriate use of nationally agreed guidelines and reference points for academic quality and standards, including the Framework for Higher Education Qualifications, Subject Benchmark Statements, Programme Specifications and the ‘UK Quality Code for Higher Education' published by the Quality Assurance Agency.

 - Alignment of the University's use of academic credit with the Higher Education Credit Framework for England.